 Lia Newman, Ivan Toth Depena, Kelly McChesney

-Gendered: An Inclusive Art Show
+2017: Gendered: An Inclusive Art Show

-We hosted our second juried art show, Gendered: An Inclusive Art Show, at the Mint Uptown from June 16 to July 21, 2017.
+We hosted our second juried art show, “Gendered: An Inclusive Art Show,” at the Mint Uptown in Summer 2017.
 The show featured works from 24 local and national artists that related to gender and its common intersectionalities with race, class, sexuality, and identity.